bryan-l-serrano/gifsketch/README.md

 Neither of these are fun so please make an empty folder named output in the same directory you save sketchgif.py to

+I would also like to thank github user revolunet for the extractGif function they wrote.
+It's super simple and super awesome and does the job perfectly.